mehvishshakeel/StudySync/Backend/README.md

----

 # StudySync - Backend

-This repository contains the *Backend code* for the StudySync application.
+This repository contains the *Backend code* for the StudySync Application.

 ## Prerequisites